 No further changes have been made to the structure of APD since then.

 Over the three years 2016-2018 duty rates have been increased in line with inflation.
-The rounding of APD rates to the nearest £ has meant that the rates on ‘Band A’ short haul flights have been frozen over this period.
-Most recently in the Autumn 2017 Budget Chancellor Philip Hammond announced that for 2019 the standard and higher rates on ‘Band B’ long haul flights would be increased, but all other duty rates would be frozen.
-All told this is estimated to raise around £25m a year.
+The rounding of APD rates to the nearest £ has meant that the rates on ‘Band A’ short haul flights remained frozen.
+In the Autumn 2017 Budget Chancellor Philip Hammond announced that for 2019/20 the standard and higher rates on ‘Band B’ long haul flights would be increased, but all other duty rates would be frozen.
+In his 2018 Budget on 29 October, Mr Hammond announced that for 2020/21 short-haul rates would remain fixed, and long haul flights would be increased in line with inflation.
+As this constitutes a real terms freeze, the Exchequer impact is estimated to be nil.

 Over this period there have also been a number of significant developments with regard to the application of APD across the UK.